tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 You know what I really hate?
 Defending Facebook.

 CBC has a story right now on how [Facebook Messanger captures more data than you think](http://www.cbc.ca/newsblogs/yourcommunity/2014/09/facebook-messenger-found-to-be-tracking-a-lot-more-data-than-you-think.html).
-And thanks to how inaccurate that story is, now I have to.
+And thanks to how inaccurate that story is, now I have to defend Facebook.
+Way to make my day, CBC.

 ## Analytics